Skip to main content

 Prioritization and Vetting

 All requests for research funding undergo rigorous peer review.
-Expert scientists outside of NCI evaluate research proposals on factors such as scientific merit, potential impact, and likelihood of success.
-Research proposals may be further evaluated by NCI leadership or NCI advisory boards to consider additional factors, such as public health significance, scientific novelty, alignment with NCI’s scientific priorities, and overall representation of the research topic within the NCI portfolio.
+Expert scientists outside of NCI evaluate research proposals on factors such as scientific merit, significance, and likelihood of success.
+Research proposals may be further evaluated by NCI senior leadership and NCI's Board of Scientific Advisors to consider additional factors, such as public health impact, scientific novelty, alignment with NCI’s scientific priorities, and overall representation of the research topic within the NCI portfolio.

 NCI does not make decisions about funding based on predetermined targets for a specific cancer type or research category.